Last Updated on December 23, 2025

 Vancouver’s famous Stanley Park hosts one of the best holiday traditions to get into the Christmas Spirit.
 I remember going as a kid every year, and we love seeing our kids’ eyes light up each Christmas.

 Over three million sparkling lights will ignite your excitement for the Christmas season.
-It is one of the best festive and family-friendly light displays in Vancouver.
+It is one of the best festive and family-friendly light displays.

 Christmas Lights Driving Adventure